g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 pure $ connect_microphone >>>> cycle_message >>>> cycle_column >>>> hear >>>> (Wrap $ log_asr) >>>> log
 ```

-Try stating "oh" or "no" or other monosyllabic words to set off the speech detectiong.
+Try stating "oh" or "no" or other monosyllabic words to set off the speech detection.
-It's quite rough - likely it'd work better if it was tuend, but, that's beyond the scope of this exercise.
+It's quite rough - likely it'd work better if it was tuned, but, that's beyond the scope of this exercise.
-Tapping the `Ok` button should lead to messages that a cycle executed withouth speech data.
+Tapping the `Ok` button should lead to messages that a cycle executed without speech data.

 When you're ready, close the demo.